How many data clusters are in the Galaxy data set? Bayesian cluster analysis in action: Prior specifications

 \citet{Fruehwirth-Schnatter+Malsiner-Walli+Gruen:2020} provide an overview on previously used priors on $K$ including the uniform distribution \citep{Richardson+Green:1997}, the truncated Poisson distribution \citep{Phillips+Smith:1996, Nobile:2004} and the shifted geometric distribution \citep{Miller+Harrison:2018}.
 They also propose the shifted beta-negative-binomial (BNB) distribution as a suitable alternative which represents a generalization of the Poisson and the geometric distribution.

-Based on this overview, we consider the following priors on $K$: \begin{itemize} \item the uniform distribution $\text{U}(1, 30)$ with prior mean $\E[K] = 15.5$ and prior variance $\V[K] = 74.9$ \citep{Richardson+Green:1997}, \item the truncated Poisson distribution $\text{trPois}(3)$ with prior mean $\E[K] = 3.2$ and prior variance $\V[K] = 2.7$ \citep{Phillips+Smith:1996}, \item the shifted geometric distribution $K-1\sim \text{Geom}(0.1)$ with prior mean $\E[K] = 10$ and prior variance $\V[K] = 90$ \citep{Miller+Harrison:2018}, \item the shifted BNB distribution $K-1\sim \text{BNB}(1, 4, 3)$ with prior mean $\E[K] = 2$ and prior variance $\V[K] = 4$ \citep{Fruehwirth-Schnatter+Malsiner-Walli+Gruen:2020}. \end{itemize}
+Based on this overview, we consider the following priors on $K$: \begin{itemize} \item the uniform distribution $K \sim \text{U}(1, 30)$ with prior mean $\E[K] = 15.5$ and prior variance $\V[K] = 74.9$ \citep{Richardson+Green:1997}, \item the truncated Poisson distribution $K \sim \text{trPois}(3)$ with prior mean $\E[K] = 3.2$ and prior variance $\V[K] = 2.7$ \citep{Phillips+Smith:1996}, \item the shifted geometric distribution $K-1\sim \text{Geom}(0.1)$ with prior mean $\E[K] = 10$ and prior variance $\V[K] = 90$ \citep{Miller+Harrison:2018}, \item the shifted BNB distribution $K-1\sim \text{BNB}(1, 4, 3)$ with prior mean $\E[K] = 2$ and prior variance $\V[K] = 4$ \citep{Fruehwirth-Schnatter+Malsiner-Walli+Gruen:2020}. \end{itemize}

 These priors essentially cover all Bayesian MFM analysis reviewed and compared by \citet{Aitkin:2001}.
-The only exceptions are \citet{Carlin+Chib:1995} who perform model selection to decide between a 3- and a 4-component solution and \citet{Roeder+Wasserman:1997} who use a uniform distribution with support $[1, 10]$.
+The only exceptions are \citet{Carlin+Chib:1995} who perform model selection to decide between a 3- and a 4-component solution and \citet{Roeder+Wasserman:1997} who use a uniform distribution with support $\{1, 2, \ldots, 10\}$. \citet{Richardson+Green:1997} point out that the upper bound of 30 for the uniform distribution is inconsequential for their applications, including the Galaxy data set, because this bound is never hit during sampling from the posterior distribution.
+We thus also use this uniform prior for the Galaxy data set.

-The proposed priors for $K$ differ considerable in the prior means and variances induced.
+The proposed priors for $K$ differ considerably in the prior means and variances induced.
 The shifted $\text{BNB}(1, 4, 3)$ has the smallest prior mean; the truncated Poisson distribution has the smallest prior variance, with only a slightly higher prior mean.
 We expect the two prior distributions $\text{trPois}(3)$ and the shifted $\text{BNB}(1, 4, 3)$, which have comparable, small means, to induce cluster solutions with less data clusters compared to the other two priors.
 We expect this behavior to be most pronounced for the truncated Poisson distribution, because of its lowest variance, thus putting only very little mass on large values of $K$, e.g., the probability of $K > 10$ is less than 0.001.